Yusufss4/doubly-linked-list-java/README.md

 The repository link of the project can be located via given [link](https://github.com/Yusufss4/doubly-linked-list-java)

+The Main.java file on top of the project is added to showcase the usage of the reverseAll function in the linked list with more simplifed DoublyLinkedList implementation.
+It both includes Node.java and DoublyLinkedList.java files.

 ## Table of Contents

 - [Doubly Linked List Implementation in Java](#doubly-linked-list-implementation-in-java)